 - Category: Soup

 Roasted red pepper and tomato soup to celebrate the end of summer heat.
 Make a giant batch to freeze for cooler weather!
-Recipe yields a lot of soup (about 12 cups).
+Recipe yields a lot of soup (about 12 cups), and leftovers freeze well.

 - 8 to 9 medium tomatoes (about 5 pounds), cored and quartered

 - 3 red bell peppers (about 1 pound), seeded and quartered

 - 2 small yellow onions, cut into wedges about ¾” wide on the outer edges